-Visual Resources Center
+Visual Resources Center (VRC)

 Facilitating and enhancing the study and teaching of art history, art education, aesthetics, and the fine and applied arts at James Madison University is the primary objective of the Visual Resources Center.
 Its purpose is to provide services and resources for the entire program of the School of Art, Design, and Art History, as well as the university at large.
 The Visual Resources Center provides ongoing training and support for students and faculty.

 The Madison Digital Image Database (MDID) was initially developed through JMU’s Center for Instructional Technology, and is used at over 100 institutions worldwide.
 Currently in its third version, MDID is accessed through a secure website that allows JMU students and faculty to create and browse presentations of high-resolution images using an impressive viewer that can zoom, pan, and compare images side-by-side.
 Students can even print out flashcards of their instructor’s presentations for review.

 Students in the School of Art, Design, and Art History can also take advantage of JMU’s subscription to the ARTstor Digital Library, a repository of over 1.5 million digital images in the arts, architecture, humanities, and sciences.
 Staff in the Visual Resources Center is available to assist students with finding images, assessing related copyright issues, and creating presentations.